QuikTrip wants exact change, and the contents of your piggy bank, with coins in short supply nationwide

-QuikTrip is in the business of selling things Tulsans love — Hotzis, pizza slices, hot dogs and taquitos off of a spinning roller grill — for a little pocket change.
+QuikTrip is in the business of selling things people love — Hotzis, pizza slices, hot dogs and taquitos off of a spinning roller grill — for a little pocket change.

-But this summer, the locally based convenience store chain wants to literally buy the change from your pocket.
+But this summer, the Tulsa based convenience store chain with stores in both Coweta and Wagoner wants to literally buy the change from your pocket.

 “Signage is up now, or in the process of going up, notifying customers about the coin shortage,” said Mike Thornbrugh, manager of public and government affairs for Tulsa-based QuikTrip Corp.
 “If they can, we’re asking that they use exact change to help out or use a debit or credit card or other contactless forms of payment.